Federated Identity

 NOTE: You can bundle multiple authentication federations in a single microservice using the UniqueName

-property of cloud identity classes to establish namespaces.
+value of cloud identity classes to establish namespaces.
 This is illustrated by the difference between "tuna" and "haddock" below.

-2. Implement an IThirdPartyCloudIdentity interface
+2. Implement an IFederationId interface

 Create an implementation of IThirdPartyCloudIdentity in Beamable/Common (or any shared assembly).